DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/dashboard-layout.md

 ## Dashboard Width and Height

-The control automatically stretches or shrinks content (dashboard items) in a dashboard to fit available screen space horizontally and vertically.
-You can adjust the layout options and specify exact content width and height.
+The control automatically stretches or shrinks content (dashboard items) in a dashboard to fit available screen space.
+You can adjust the layout options and specify the width and height of content.

 In the Ribbon menu, click the **Layout Options** button: